-We oppose requiring and/or permitting supplementation of 30(b)(6) testimony.

-As the Subcommittee points out in its Invitation for Comment, allowing supplementation would encourage wasteful forms of gamesmanship, such as intentionally failing to prepare witnesses or introducing sham testimony.
-Courts routinely strike sham affidavits, but allowing supplementation would permit 30(b)(6) deponents to provide "I don't know, I will need to review our records" type of answers, thereby transforming the 30 (b)(6) deposition into an unproductive, expensive, and largely empty exercise.
+We oppose requiring or permitting supplementation of 30(b)(6) testimony.
+Allowing supplementation would encourage wasteful forms of gamesmanship, such as intentionally failing to prepare witnesses or introducing sham testimony.
+Such a rule would permit 30(b)(6) deponents to provide "I don't know, I will need to review our records" type of answers, then allow the corporation to supplement with written testimony.
+This would transform the 30(b)(6) deposition into an unproductive, expensive, and largely empty exercise.

-Further, such evasions can benefit only organizational defendants, and therefore would create serious inequities without any recognizable benefit.
+Such a rule would benefit only organizational defendants, and therefore would create serious inequities without any recognizable benefit.
 As the Subcommittee recognizes in the Invitation for Comment, existing Rule 26(e) does not require or permit supplementation of deposition testimony.
-Indeed, supplementary testimony from a plaintiff that changes her prior testimony would be subject to a motion to strike and/or impeachment at trial.
+Indeed, supplementary testimony from an individual litigant that changes her prior testimony would be subject to a motion to strike and/or impeachment at trial.
 It is therefore difficult to understand why organizational parties would be allowed or required to freely supplement, while leaving individual plaintiffs subject to the existing, harsher rule.
 A corporate defendant already has the advantage of choosing the witness (or witnesses) who are most knowledgeable, so it would be doubly unfair then to allow these witnesses to decline to provide responsive, complete testimony, secure in the knowledge that inadequate or inconvenient testimony could be supplemented later.
 Individual deponents are not permitted to do so, and there is no principled reason to allow it in the context of 30(b)(6) depositions.